code77withHimanshu/Ecommerce/README.md

 Email: vendor2@gmail.com
 Password: 123

+Feel free to test all the features in the project. :)

 It is meeting all the FrontEnd, BackEnd and Server-Side Logic Requirements as asked in the assignment.